 Watch for timing tells

 Just because you’re not staring eye-to-eye with your opponent doesn’t mean they don’t give off tells.
 When players act with lightning speed, they generally have a medium-strength hand — if they had anything better, they’d at least contemplate raising.
 Players that take forever to make their decisions likely are not gambling and instead are playing multiple digital tables at once so they can only play the best hands. (for example: If you’re playing ten tables at once, you might fold everything other than aces and kings) Look for games where people are acting quickly and impulsively.
+Make sure to watch your tells and your poker face as well.

 If you’ve never played poker before…